5 Geodata products

 rm(caurumains)

-This DEM was then used for geoprocessing to find terrain depressions and determine the topographic wetness index (TWI).
-The topographic wetness index was prepared and the search for non-runoff depressions was conducted:
+This DEM was then used for geoprocessing to identify terrain depressions and determine the topographic wetness index (TWI):

-to calculate the topographic wetness index, the terrain depressions without runoff were reviewed, allowing up to ten cell breaks in places of lower resistance, the rest were filled in;
+2. to calculate the topographic wetness index, terrain depressions without runoff were reviewed, allowing up to ten cell breaks in areas of lower resistance; the rest were filled in;

-for additional security, the result of the second step was repeated to search for and fill in terrain depressions (Wang and Liu, 2006);
+3. for additional security, the procedure of the second step was repeated to search for and fill in terrain depressions (Wang and Liu, 2006);

-the result of the third step was used to determine the specific catchment area using d-infinity flow division;
+4. the result of the third step was used to determine the specific catchment area using D-infinity flow direction;

 Code